-- 1 cup milk, or milk substitute
+- 1 cup milk

-- ½ tsp kosher salt
+- ½ teaspoon kosher salt

 - Preheat oven to 375 °F.

-- Heat the oil in a large sauté pan over medium-high heat.
-Add the red onions and sprinkle with ½ tsp salt.
+- Make the filling: Heat the oil in a large sauté pan over medium-high heat.
+Add the red onions and sprinkle with ½ teaspoon salt.
 Cook the onions until softened, about 3 to 4 minutes.
-Add the broccoli and sauté 2 to 3 minutes.
+Add the broccoli florets and sauté for 2 to 3 minutes.
 Add the chicken and cook until heated, another 2 to 3 minutes.
 Remove from heat.

-- Fill the shortcrust pastry shell with the cooked chicken filling.
+- Fill the par-baked shortcrust pastry shell with the cooked chicken filling.
 Sprinkle the cheeses on top.
 Pour the custard over the filling, as much as possible without overflowing.

 - Allow the quiche to cool slightly, then remove from the pan and serve warm.